-Tuscany, the place of rolling hills and beautiful medieval towns and villages – which often sit on top of hills and thus come with great views.
+Tuscany is a place of rolling hills, beautiful medieval towns, and villages that often sit on top of hills and thus come with great views.
 The region is known for its vineyards and great wines, and then there are the villas at the end of cypress-lined lanes.

 TRAVEL TIPS FOR YOUR TUSCANY ITINERARY